BuildOnViction/docs/docs/masternode/masternode-setup-guide.md

 ```

 ### System Security
 This topic is optional, but highly recommended.

-Oftentimes, within a few minutes of VPS machines being up, you can see bots and hackers attempt to login and probe boxes for weakness.
-If the default SSH port is used, you could see thousands of connection-attempts within a week.
+If the default SSH port is not changed, you could see nefarious connection-attempts in a short time-period.
-You will want to secure your machine with multiple levels of security.

 At a minimum, you will want to consider:

 * SSHD on non-standard port
 * UFW (Uncomplicated Fire Wall) (open port 30303 tcp & udp, and above non-standard SSH)

 Other security options you could consider:

 * SSH key-based login (vs password)
 * Fail2ban
 * Blocking remote password auth
 * Blocking remote root SSH-access

-General system security is out of the scope of this guide, however, search the web on the above topics or [look at our security topics on our wiki](https://github.com/tomochain/docs/wiki/Security-of-Masternodes).
+Search the web on the above topics or [look at our wiki security doc](https://github.com/tomochain/docs/wiki/Security-of-Masternodes).
 <br/>
 <br/>